Rules and Automation

 Troubleshooting

-Section titled “Troubleshooting”If a rule does not match, compare trigger type and value with the exact sender/domain/category shown in Cleanup.
+Section titled “Troubleshooting”If a rule does not match, compare trigger type and value with the exact sender/domain/category shown in Timeline grouping.

 If a custom prompt saves but appears to do nothing, remember that saved prompts are invoked by rules or MCP tools; saving alone does not run a prompt.